talkkonnect/talkkonnect/README.md

 This project is a fork of [talkiepi](http://projectable.me/) by Daniel Chote which was in turn a fork of [barnard](https://github.com/layeh/barnard) a text based mumble client. talKKonnect was developed using [golang](https://golang.org/) and based on [gumble](https://github.com/layeh/gumble) library by Tim Cooper.
-Libraries are however heavily vendored (modified from original).
-You will need to get most of the vendored libraries from this repo.
+Most Libraries are however heavily vendored (modified from original).
+You will need to get the vendored libraries from this repo.

 [talKKonnect](http://www.talkkonnect.com) was developed initially to run on SBCs.
 The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
-Raspberry Pi 3, Orange Pis, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.
+Raspberry Pi 2,3,3A+,3B+,4B Orange Pis, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.

 ### Why Was talKKonnect created?

 I [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) created talKKonnect for fun.
-I missed the younger days making homebrew CB radios and talking to all those amazing people who taught me so much.
+I missed the younger days making homebrew CB, HAM radios and talking to all those amazing people who taught me so much.
 Living in an apartment in the age of the internet with the itch to innovate drove me to create talKKonnect.
+I also wanted to learn programming.
-I am in no way a professional programmer but have tried to make talKKonnect production quality.
+I am in no way a professional programmer but have tried to make the talKKonnect source code readable and stable to the best of my ability.
+Time permitting I will continue to work and learn from all those people who give feedback and show interest in using talkkonnect.

 [talKKonnect](http://www.talkkonnect.com) was originally created to have the form factor and functionality of a desktop transceiver.
 With community feedback we started to push the envelope to make it more versatile and scalable.

 #### Some of the interesting features are ####
+* XML Granular configurability for many uses cases.
+* Multiple Server Configurations with channel and server hopping
+* Streaming Audio from local file or from internet stream
+* Autoprovisioning for configuring multiple talkkonnects from a centralized http server
+* User has configurable choice of what GPIO pins to use for each function on different boards
 * Communications bridge to interface external (otherwise not compatible) radio systems both over the air and over IP networks.
 * Interface to portable or base radios (Beefing portable radios or UART radio boards).
 * Connecting to low cost USB GPS dongles (for instance “u-blox”) for GPS tracking.
 * Mass scale customization with centralized Configuration using auto-provisioning of a XML config file.
 * LCD/OLED Screen showing relevant real time information such as *server info, current channel, who is currently talking, etc.*
-* Local/ssh control via a USB keyboard/terminal and remote control is done over http api.
+* Local/ssh control via a USB keyboard/terminal and remote control can be done over http api or now even MQTT.
 * Panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.
-* Future Plans of Connecting to an [arduino](https://www.arduino.cc/en/Guide/ArduinoDue) daughter board via USB for I/O control when running in the datacenter as a radio gateway
 * MQTT support for remote control for commands, LED Control, Button Control, Relay Control
 * Repeater Opening Function with the ability to specify the tone frequency and duration.
 * Other features as per suggested or requested by the community